GSA/fpki-guides/_includes/apple_trust_store_installation.md

 #### Enable Full Trust for COMMON
-This procedure is for **iOS** devices only.
+This option works for **iOS** devices only.

 {% include alert-info.html content="These steps will enable “full trust” for certificates that chain to COMMON.
-System administrators or non-administrators can use these steps." %}
+Both system administrators and non-administrators can use these steps." %}

 1. From the iOS device's **Home** screen, go to **Settings** -> **General** -> **About** -> **Certificate Trust Settings**.
 2. Beneath **Enable Full Trust for Root Certificates**, toggle _ON_ for the COMMON root CA certificate entry.
 3. When the certificate appears, click **Continue**.
-4. You can now successfully navigate to any intranet website whose SSL certificate was issued by a Federal PKI CA.
+4. You can now successfully navigate to any intranet website whose SSL certificate was issued by a Federal Public Key Infrastructure (FPKI) CA.